abdusabri/bit-docs/content/docs/rendering-components.md

 ## Injecting Dependencies

 Bitsrc.io aspires to provide the component all the dependncies needed for preview.
 Errors will be displayed at the preview frame.
-Most errors occur because there was a problem in the bundle itself.
+Mosr errors occur because there was a problem in the bundle itself.

 ## Troubleshooting